focused-labs/ai-custom-chatbot-quickstart/README.md

 ![Overview Diagram](./Overview.png)

 ## Prerequisites
+1. Clone this repository.
+   Or branch it if you want to make your own edits.

-1. Pinecone Vector Database.
+2. Pinecone Vector Database.
 You can create a free account [at Pinecone's website](https://www.pinecone.io/).
-2. Open AI API account.
+3. Open AI API account.
 You can sign up [at Open AI's website](https://platform.openai.com/signup).
+   - You will need to add a payment method to your account [here](https://platform.openai.com/account/billing/overview).
-3. Python (and your favorite IDE).
+4. Python (and your favorite IDE).
 We are using python v3.10.7.
-4. Your favorite API client tool (we used Postman, but you can also use [curl](https://github.com/curl/curl))
+5. Your favorite API client tool (we used Postman, but you can also use [curl](https://github.com/curl/curl))

 ## Set up your environment